1900 Stanford football team: Note regarding Multnomah

 Some sources, including the College Football Data Warehouse, erroneously list a tenth football game played by Stanford on December 25, 1900, in Portland, Oregon, against a team from the Multnomah Athletic Club.
 However, that game was actually played by Stanford's "second team" without participation by any of the players on Stanford's 1900 varsity team.
 Contemporaneous news sources clearly indicate the game was played by Stanford's "second team", not by Stanford's varsity football team.
 Also, the Stanford yearbook does not include the Multnomah game in its record of the varsity football games for 1900, which are limited to the nine games above.
 The lineup for Stanford's "second eleven" against Multnomah was as follows: Montague (right end); Pratt (right tackle and captain); Kirkley (right guard); Harmer (center); Edmonston (left guard); Rusk (left tackle); Stansberry (left end); Kerrigan (quarterback); Hamilton (right halfback); Downs (left halfback); Davey (fullback).

-Post-season
+After the season

 At the end of the 1900 football season, Stanford passed a rule requiring all coaches to be alumni.
 The decision left coach Yost without a job.
 Yost was hired by Michigan, and his first recruit was Willie Heston from the California State Normal School in San Jose.
 Stanford freshman George W. Gregory also followed Yost to Michigan.

 Charles Fickert replaced Yost as Stanford's football coach and led the team to a 3–2–2 during the 1901 season.
 Yost led the 1901 Michigan team to an 11–0 record, outscoring their opponents by the unprecedented total of 550 to 0.
 Michigan and Stanford met in the 1901 Rose Bowl, the first post-season bowl game.
 Michigan won by a 49–0 score.